 If pavement thickness is more than 200 mm then there is most likely to be severe problems with the existing pavement, or the problem is not permanent deformation.

-If a thin pavement is in very bad shape a good option is homogenisation, the mixing of the existing pavement with the unbound base (mixmilling).
+If a thick pavement is in very bad shape a good option is homogenisation, the mixing of the existing pavement with the unbound base (mixmilling).
 Another option is to mill out the old pavement and re-use it in a new recycled asphalt or bound base.
-A third, and a recommended option for thick and damaged pavements over a bad quality base, is to mill out the top 50 -100 mm of the pavement to leave 50-80 mm old pavement in place.
-This part can then be mixed with the poor quality base (mixing thickness 120 – 160 mm) using the remix stabilisation technique.
+A third, and a recommended option for thick and damaged pavements over a bad quality base, is to mill out the top 50 – 100 mm of the pavement and to leave 50 – 80 mm old pavement in place.
+This part can then be mixed with the poor-quality base (mixing thickness 120 – 160 mm) using the remix stabilisation technique.
 A new wearing course can then be placed on top.
-This solution treats the top part of the old poor quality base and provides approximately 200 mm of thick bound layers that are strong enough to prevent future rutting.
+This solution treats the top part of the old poor-quality base and provides approximately 200 mm of thick bound layers that are strong enough to prevent future rutting.

 7.2.3 Design against Mode 2 rutting

 If the main problem on the road is Mode 2 rutting the best rehabilitation solution is to raise the grade line and improve the drainage.
 If this is not possible a second option is to try to stiffen the top layer so that it becomes sufficiently stiff that it reduces stresses in the road structure / subgrade interface to a level that permanent deformation will not take place.

 However, especially in Scandinavia where frost penetrates to subgrade soil, this is much easier said than done, because frost action should be also considered.